rowanam/book-lovers-edinburgh/README.md

 - Contains a sign up form for a newsletter, requiring a name and email address to sign up
     - The form validates input and requires both fields to be entered before submission
-    - The sign up button is responsive to mouse hover through inversion of the maroon and white colors
+    - The sign up button is responsive to mouse hover through inversion of the maroon and white colours
 - Social media links turn grey when hovered over and open in new tabs when clicked
     - Social media icons were added from <a href="https://fontawesome.com/" target="_blank">Font Awesome</a>
 - Copyright information